10 things to do in Rome in November

 - Pasticceria Bompiani.
 The most awarded and, for many, the best pastry shop in Rome.
 A must.
 It is at Largo Benedetto Bompiani, 8.

-6. Meet the Roma Europa Festival
+8. Get to know the Roma Europa Festival

 One of the most important festivals in Rome takes place in autumn.
 So you are in luck because, for sure, if you travel to Rome in November, you will be in time to attend some of the scheduled activities.
-The Roma Europa Festival is a cultural event that includes different plays, musicals, performances, dance shows, etc.
+The Roma Europa Festival is a cultural event that includes different plays, musicals, performances, dance, etc.

 It covers different locations depending on the performance.
 Some of the venues included in this festival are the Auditorium Parco della Musica, Teatro Vascello, Mattatoio or Teatro Biblioteca Quarticciolo, among many others.
 The best thing about the Roma Europa Festival is that there is a show every day, so one of them will coincide with the days of your visit to the Italian capital.

-8. Visit Santa Claus' house
+10. Visit Santa Claus' house

 It is a castle with centuries and centuries of history that, every Christmas, has a guest of honor in his chambers.
 During your visit you will have the opportunity not only to shake hands with Santa Claus (and pull his beard!), but also to deposit your letters in the post office, visit the toy factory, meet the snow fairy and even see where Santa Claus sleeps.
 A great plan, don't you think?

-How to get to Santa's house?
+How to get to Santa Claus' house?

 Temperatures in Rome in November

 The weather in Rome in November is very variable and the beginning of the month has nothing to do with the end.
-While in the first days of November you may not even need a coat to walk in the street, at the end of November you will certainly need not only a thicker jacket, but also a scarf, gloves and an umbrella.
+While in the first days of November you may not even need a coat to walk in the street, by the end of November you will certainly need not only a thicker jacket, but also a scarf, gloves and an umbrella.